wwsalmon/blurryface/readme.md

 There are several prototype versions currently in the repository
 - P0: initial tests with Python scripts.
 MVP using RetinaFace
 - P1: functional but suboptimal (330 mb bundle, a bit slow) Python Eel desktop app, using RetinaFace
-- P2: onnxruntime-web and neutrino app, using UltraFace (modified RetinaFace)
+- P2: onnxruntime-web and Tauri, using UltraFace (modified RetinaFace)

 ## Dev notes